 He answered yes.

-We asked whether, two days later, Madame de la Lotte-Valois did not return to the Cardinal’s palace with his/her niece [I’m unclear who this niece is exactly, since I don’t believe Jeanne de La Motte-Valois had a niece, and the story that follows makes it very unlikely that the girl was Cardinal Rohan’s own niece].
-We asked if the Cardinal did not tell Madame de La Motte to request that the young lady meet him and show him something that would enjoy.
-[Though my French isn’t good, this is clearly meant to imply that the Cardinal asked Mme de La Motte to procure sexual favors for him from whoever this young lady was.]
+We asked whether, two days later, Madame de la Motte-Valois did not return to the Cardinal’s palace with her niece [I believe this would be a young niece by marriage, as neither of Jeanne’s siblings had children, to my knowledge].
+We asked if the Cardinal did not tell Madame de La Motte to request that the young lady meet him and show him something that he would enjoy.
+[Though my French isn’t good, this is clearly meant to have some sexual overtones, what with the hints of young girls being brought in for mysterious favors to the rather debauched Cardinal.]

 He responded that he believed that that was the day he saw Madame de La Motte at the Cardinal’s palace with a young lady, but that the remainder of the claim was false.